-NOAA’s NCCOS’ HAB Event Response Program is providing $10,045 in funding for a project led by the Sanibel Captiva Conservation Foundation (SCCF) that aims to learn more about sea turtle diets and how the toxicity of their food can impact turtle mortality rates during red tides.
+NOAA’s NCCOS’ HAB Event Response Program is providing $10,045 in Fiscal Year 2018 funding for a project led by the Sanibel Captiva Conservation Foundation (SCCF) that aims to learn more about sea turtle diets and how the toxicity of their food can impact turtle mortality rates during red tides.

 A bloom of the red tide organism Karenia brevis, which produces brevetoxins, has waxed and waned off the coast of Southwest Florida since October 2017.
 Humans and animals may be exposed to brevetoxins by eating contaminated food or by breathing in aerosolized (airborne) toxins.
 The current bloom has had severe economic effects across the region, affecting tourism and the seafood industry.
 The bloom also has caused extensive mortalities in sea turtles and other marine life.
 Sea turtle strandings are especially high during K. brevis red tides, and many turtles that have stranded have tested positive for brevetoxins.